Estate Planning Lawyer Shreveport, LA

 Additionally, it is generally a good idea to name an estate administrator (and some alternate choices in case your first pick cannot or will not fulfill this role) in your estate plan so that there is no question as to whom you wish to manage your affairs after you’re gone.

-When Is The Best Time to Hire an Estate Planning Lawyer?
+The Best Time to Hire an Estate Planning Lawyer

 Many financial advisors recommend the best time to begin estate planning is the moment that you become a legal adult and update it every three to five years after that.
 For most young adults an estate plan is the last thing on their mind, but it can be an important tool since you have now become solely responsible for your finances, healthcare, and power of attorney.
 Not to mention, you will begin purchasing assets that are yours and should ensure that everything is accounted for.